bigfirellc/thoughtbubble/readme.md

 ## word clouds

 Word clouds at the moment are non-configurable.
+Future versions will allow user configuration of the font size, dimensions, and background color of the word cloud.

 Repeated words in songs are stripped out, as are song section tags specified in genius like `[Chorus]` and `[Verse]` and `[Rad Solo]`.

 For example, here is a wordcloud output called `frabbit.png`, which would be the result